 Most parking facilities immediately surrounding the stadium require a pre-paid parking coupon.
 These facilities open four hours prior to kickoff and close two hours after the game.
 Parking lots may close earlier at the discretion of the Chicago Park District and stadium management.

-Traffic Advisory – Traffic routes to Museum Campus parking lots are depicted on maps on pages 16-17.
-We strongly suggest leaving ample time to drive to Bears games.
+Traffic Advisory – We strongly suggest leaving ample time to drive to Bears games.

 The Chicago Bears Mobile App has integrated with Waze to provide Bears fans with real-time driving directions to specific parking lots around Soldier Field.